expo/expo/docs/pages/clients/installation.md

 import App from "./App";
 ```

-> Note: This will only affect application which uses modified index file.
-If you are loading multiple applications, you need to add this import statement to each of them.
+> Note: This will only affect the application in which you make this change.
+If you are using your custom client to load multiple applications, you'll need to add this import statement to each of them.

 ## 4. Build and Install